tg-tian/tg-tian.github.io/_pages/about.md

 I'm a graduate student from Fudan university majoring in computer science and technology.

 My research interest includes computer network and data scientist.

 # 🔥 Status

-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

 # 📝 Publications